Mortimer333/Dito/README.md

 `register` method accepts 4 arguments:
 1. **[Required]** Components tag name
-   - Tags' name must contain `-` (hypen), it's a requirment forced by `HTMLElement` native API
+   - Tags' name must contain `-` (hyphen), it's a requirement forced by `HTMLElement` native API
 2. **[Required]** Version, used when deciding if to request files from server or use components saved in `localStorage` (also `cache bursting`)
 3. **[Optional]** Additional path to the component (in case it was nested).
    - **Default**: `<empty string>`
-   - For example you've create component inside other components folder (`element-one/element-two`) then you need to tell library to search for the component inside `element-one` folder by passing `element-one/` into 3rd argument.
+   - For example you've created component inside other component's folder (`element-one/element-two`) then you need to tell library to search for the component inside `element-one` folder by passing `element-one/` into 3rd argument.
 It will then check folder `http://localhost/components/element-one/` in search of component `element-two`.
 4. **[Optional]** Force request -  it will retrieve component even if it's not on the page
    - **Default**: `false`